eileen davenport

 Me, myself or I?
 Using the right pronouns when writing

 There are many rules about the use of grammar, far too many to memorize.
 Remember Meryl Streep’s character in the Series of Unfortunate Events movie, the recluse who studied grammar devotedly?
-We’re more likely to meet Count Olaf than someone who is really that knowledgeable on the topic, but, though we may not master every rule, we can easily master some.
+We’re more likely to meet Count Olaf than someone who is really that knowledgeable on the topic, but, though we may not master every… Continue reading Me, myself or I?
+Using the right pronouns when writing

 Fun with words

 The website, Vocabulary.com, tests your knowledge of common and not-so-common words in the English language.
 Here you are presented with multiple-choice questions on over 40,000 words.
 If you miss an answer, the website offers simple explanations about the origin and history of the word.
-This website includes a free dictionary, explains the difference between similar-sounding-yet-not-to-be-confused words (for example: accept/except, stationary/stationery, principal/principle, etc.), and a place for you to create your own vocabulary lists.
+This website includes a free dictionary, explains the difference between similar-sounding-yet-not-to-be-confused… Continue reading Fun with words

 Economix – the Economy and the Economics of Everyday Life

 I first read about this blog in a Time magazine list last year.
 This is sponsored by the New York Times, but it offers additional analysis behind the latest economics headlines.
 The postings are by a mix of journalists and industry professionals.
 This is interesting, albeit sometimes alarming, reading.
-The upcoming election offers many interpretations of both platforms.
+The upcoming election offers many interpretations… Continue reading Economix – the Economy and the Economics of Everyday Life

 WP2Social Auto Publish Powered By : XYZScripts.com